NPLK14021U Soil and Water Pollution - Concepts and Theory

 - Basic university course in Microbiology

-For students who are weak within one or more of the basic disciplines we offer short brush-up lectures incl. reading/training: thus usually happens during last week of August
+For students who miss one or more of these prerequisites we suggest to read up on these disciplines.
+We also offer short brush-up lectures incl. reading/training in chemistry the last week of August

 - are interested in applying chemistry and microbiology to pollutant fate in soils, sediments and natural waters